-The purpose of this priority is to increase the number and improve the quality of personnel, including multilingual personnel and personnel from racially and ethnically diverse backgrounds, who are fully credentialed to serve children who have highintensity needs in early intervention and special education.
-The priority will fund high-quality projects that prepare scholars in early intervention and special education at the bachelor's degree, certification, master's degree, or educational specialist degree levels for professional practice in natural environments, early childhood programs, classrooms, school settings, and in distance learning environments serving children with disabilities who have high-intensity needs.
+The purpose of this priority is to prepare and increase the number of personnel, including personnel from racially and ethnically diverse backgrounds and personnel who are multilingual, who are fully credentialed to serve children with disabilities.
+Under this absolute priority, the Department will fund projects within HBCUs,4 TCCUs,5 and other MSIs 6 that prepare scholars 7 in special education, early intervention, and related services 8 at the bachelor's degree, certification,9 master's degree, educational specialist degree, or clinical doctoral degree levels to serve in a variety of settings, including natural environments (the home and community settings in which children with and without disabilities participate), early learning programs, child care, classrooms, schools, and distance learning.
+This priority will provide support to help address